sevonj/sfontplayer/README.md

 A simple midi player that makes soundfont comparison easy.

 ## Main features:
-- Changing between soundfonts takes one click
+- **Changing between soundfonts takes one click**
+  This was my sole reason to start this project.
-- Multiple workspaces
+- **Multiple workspaces**
+  A workspace can automatically track contents of a directory, or be used as a playlist.

 ## Download
 Go to [Releases](https://github.com/sevonj/sfontplayer/releases)